-Ways to help your child go through the end of a friendship
+Ways to help your child go through a friendship breakup

 This is one of the very difficult moments our kids will have to endure .
 As children are learning their way in life and developing their personalities, they become attach to friendships, they treasure them and if for some reason these end, it can really take a toll on their self-steem and their sense of self.
 As parents, we must try our best to stay attuned to our children’s emotions, notice when there is a change in their mood or behaviour.
 “Negative” behaviour(there really isnt “negative” behaviour our children are merely trying to show a feeling, thought or concern they are feeling but are learning to express it in a health way) may be an indicator that our children are going through a difficult time and we have to be ready to listen and assist them without judgement.